Joe Pepitone, flamboyant Yankees All-Star, dead at 82

 Pepitone went on to play for the Chicago Cubs from 1970-73 and finished his career with Atlanta and the Yakult Atoms of Japan’s Central League in 1973.
 He hit .258 with 219 homers and 721 RBIs.

 BJ Pepitone and Cara are children from Pepitone’s third marriage, to Stephanie, who died in 2021.
+Pepitone also is survived by son Joseph Jr. and daughters Eileen and Lisa from earlier marriages.
 BJ Pepitone said the family had not yet decided on funeral plans.

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports